Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 Additionally, Kering and the Houses encourage their suppliers to obtain third party certifications covering, inter alia, human rights-related issues such as child and forced labor.

-As further discussed below, in 2023, the controls performed by Kering have not detected any proven cases of child or forced labor.
+As further discussed below, in 2024, the controls performed by Kering have not detected any proven cases of child or forced labor within its first level suppliers’ activities.

 To complement the core Hercules risk management system, Kering has deployed multiple efforts and tools.